Rob Verchick at Harvard Book Store

 This event is free; no tickets are required.

-Harvard Book Store welcomes climate law scholar ROBERT VERCHICK for a discussion of his new book Octopus in the Parking Garage: A Call for Climate Resilience.
+Harvard Book Store welcomes climate law scholar ROB VERCHICK for a discussion of his new book Octopus in the Parking Garage: A Call for Climate Resilience.
 He will be joined in conversation by ALAN JENKINS—Professor of Practice at Harvard Law School.

 A Return to In-Person Events